 The Sugar Maples Center for Creative Arts – Located in Maplecrest in the Town of Windham, Sugar Maples offers studio art workshops in the summer months in ceramics, jewelry, painting, and weaving.
 The Art Explorers youth program offers six, one-week sessions during July and August for ages 5-14 allowing children to explore their creativity through arts & crafts, scrapbooking, theater, drawing & sketching, and cartooning.
 The campus is also home to the Foundation’s Natural Agriculture Farm, which grows a variety of vegetables that are available for sale throughout the summer.

 The Kaaterskill Fine Arts Gallery is open year-round and has over 800 square feet of light-filled exhibition space.
 The gallery supports local and regional artists, featuring their works in solo and thematically grouped shows with new exhibitions opening every six weeks.
 Adjacent to the gallery, the 800 square foot Village Square Bookstore and crafts marketplace stocks a selection of 3,000 titles, including contemporary poetry, art, fiction, local geography, sustainability, and children’s books as well as handcrafted items from artisans in our region and around the world.
 A great resource for distinct exhibitions and unique gifts for children and adults.

-"Populated Areas" by Brian Dewan at the Kaaterskill Fine Arts Gallery, 7950 Main St., Hunter
+Light Falling Across Dark Places by Laura Taylor at the Katterskill Fine Arts Gallery, 7950 Main Street, Hunter